xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/product_variants.md

     ![]({{site.baseurl}}/attachments/7504786/8719377.png)
     The variant will be added.
 Add the rest of the variants you require using the same method.

+{% note info %}
-Note that you can use the Create all possible variants (N) link at any time to generate the missing product variants.
+You can use the Create all possible variants (N) link at any time to generate the missing product variants.
 Don't worry, this will not ruin the variants you have already configured.
+{% endnote %}

 _Related pages:_